gilbert-noriega-ii/california-housing-prices/README.md

 >    - create features
 >    - scale the data
 >    - split into train, validate, test
->    - create a prepare.py to automate the process
 >
 >- explore
->    - plot correlation values of all variables
+>    - retrieve correlation values of all variables
->    - test each hypothesis
+>    - create correlation charts
 >    - document and consider the results for modeling
 >
 >- model and evaluation
->    - set the baseline
 >    - find which features are most influential
->    - try different algorithms:
+>    - try different algorithms
 >    - evaluate on train
 >    - evaluate on validate
+>    - fine tune hyperparameters
 >    - select best model and test to verify
->    - create a model.py to automate the process
 >
 >- conclusion
 >    - summarize findings